learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You can find the application code in the file `service_accounts/api/main.go`.

-To read the service account token, the following function is used:
+To read the Service Account Token, you could use the following function:

 ```go|highlight=2,6|title=main.go
 func readToken() {